alertpotato/PlanesWalker/README.md

 ## Cohesion

+Third core feature of the game.
 Cohesion determines how damage is distributed between units in a squad.
 Goes from -10 to +10.

 How it works.
 Lets say we have squad with 10 units each of them having 10 HP.
 - Cohesion=0 is classic HoMM style damage distribution.
 50 damage taken means 5 units dead.